torvalds/linux/Documentation/filesystems/befs.rst

 =========================
 Be, Inc said, "BeOS Filesystem is officially called BFS, not BeFS".
 But Unixware Boot Filesystem is called bfs, too.
 And they are already in the kernel.
-Because of this naming conflict, on Linux the BeOS filesystem is called befs.
+Because of this naming conflict, on GNU/Linux the BeOS filesystem is called befs.

 How to Install